Skip to main content

 Professional and industry bodies

-You could join the Chartered Insurance Institute for professional development and training opportunities.
+You can join the Chartered Insurance Institute for professional development opportunities and to build up your contacts in the industry.

 Further information

-You can find out more about working in insurance from the Chartered Insurance Institute and Step Forward.
+You can find out more about careers in insurance from the Chartered Insurance Institute.

 What it takes